ThaCheeseBun/cloud-hero/README.md

 * This tool will **NOT** check for errors within the notes.chart / notes.mid files.
 Always check if there are any bad songs with Clone Hero before using this.
 * It does not get data in the same order as Clone Hero, so some metadata like artist or song name might be different.
 * Some midi files might be incompatible with the midi parser (midly).
 I can't do anything to fix this atm but if you notice any odd looking difficulties, this might be the reason.
+* Ini parsing is handled slightly different.
+Double values will result in the last one being used.

 ## Todo
 * a lot